mrismanaziz/Reforestation/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## Why do bees hum?
+Because they don't know the words.